MGXlab/Viromics-Workshop-MGX/_episodes/45_installing_and_running_vcontact2.md

 For more information please read the [Vcontact2 paper ](https://www.nature.com/articles/s41587-019-0100-8) or [repository](https://bitbucket.org/MAVERICLab/vcontact2/).

 We will start vContact2 before lunch because it takes ~1 hour to run for our dataset.
-In the afternoon analyse the output.
+In the afternoon we will analyse the output.

 ### 0. Install Vcontact2
-Installing vcontact2 is a bit of a mess due to some dependencies, so we will create a separate conda enviroment.
+Installing vcontact2 is a bit of a mess due to some dependencies, so we will create a separate conda environment.
 Open a new terminal and do the following:

 ```
 # create a new conda environment